 Here are some of the best ways to get closer to your dream home without draining your bank account:

-1) Focus on windows first.
-Windows don’t only make a big statement because they take up a lot of real estate on your home, they can also be a big money suck when it comes to energy.
+Windows don’t only make a big statement because they take up a lot of real estate on your home, but they can also be a big money suck when it comes to energy.
 Older windows that aren’t energy efficient simply don’t have the capacity to keep your energy bills in check.
 If you replace your windows, make sure they have a decent ENERGY STAR rating.
 You might even enjoy a tax cut, so be sure to check with your CPA.

-3) Pay attention to landscape.
 Gardening is a great form of exercise and is linked to a variety of health benefits.
-It’s also one of the best ways to increase curb appeal and value of the home.
+It’s also one of the best ways to increase curb appeal and the value of the home.
 You can spend as much or as little as you’d like on landscaping, and choose to DIY for everything or hire a professional.
 If you do decide to dig into the landscape, make sure to choose native plants.

-A house becomes a home when you insert your personality into it.
+Building your dream home on a budget when you insert your personality into it.
 Ditch the decorations that don’t mean anything to you.
 If you have shelving, “curate” it by allowing various depths of the objects you display and leave staggered white space.
 Pay attention to the details that require little or no money if you enjoy home makeover shows rather than the big-ticket items.
 There are always ways to make your house reflect you without overspending—or spending anything at all.